amin30000/Chatbox-for-N8N/Wordpress Plugin/n8n-brandable-chatbot/readme.txt

 == Installation ==
 1. Upload the `n8n-brandable-chatbot` folder to `/wp-content/plugins/`.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to Settings → Brand Chatbot and set your Webhook URL and options.
+3. Go to Settings → N8N Brandable Chatbot and set your Webhook URL and options.

 == Usage ==
 - Shortcode: `[n8n_brandable_chatbot]`